anaserrami/books-consulting-app/README.md

 ## Screenshots

-- Search for books by entering keywords in the search bar.
+- Search for books by entering keywords in the search bar :

 ![img1.png](assets/img1.png)

-- View a list of books matching the search criteria.
+- View a list of books matching the search criteria :

 ![img2.png](assets/img2.png)

-- View detailed information about each book, including title, authors, description.
+- View detailed information about each book, including title, authors, description :

 ![img3.png](assets/img3.png)

-- Share the book with friends.
+- Share the book with friends :

 ![img4.png](assets/img4.png)